Frequency converter

 • Version K: For control cabinet IP21

-1. a connection must be made between +24 and DI1 (clockwise rotation).
+A connection must be established between +24 and DI1 (clockwise rotation).

 1. To achieve electromagnetic compatibility, the inverter must be operated with a built-in or external RFI filter.